- So, the Richmond Fellowship referred you to us – tell me about that.

-I suffer with anxiety and depression, and have problems leaving the house because I’m agoraphobic as well.
-I can now get on a bus locally, so coming to Caterham meant I could see Lucy there at the drop in.
+I suffer with anxiety, depression and agoraphobia and have problems leaving the house.
+I am now able to get on a bus locally, so I was able to travel to Caterham to see Lucy at the drop in session.

-At that time we were just chatting, but months afterwards when Covid came and things were becoming available on zoom, I only had my phone – I don’t have a computer, so I was finding things really awkward.
+At that time, we were just chatting, but months afterwards when Covid hit and things were becoming available on zoom, I only had my phone – I don’t have a computer, so I was finding things really awkward.

-I said all of this to my support worker at the Richmond Fellowship, and she offered to refer me to the Tech to Community Connect project, who would help me with a tablet.
+I mentioned about my phone to a support worker at the Richmond Fellowship, and she offered to refer me to the Tech to Community Connect project, who would help me with a tablet.

 Well, she kept me in the loop and made sure I was happy with the referral.
 After a little while I got a phone call from one of the tech team.